nickforddk/OpenHCNC/README.md

 A more complete overview of Markdown coding can be found at the [Markdown Guide](https://www.markdownguide.org/cheat-sheet/).

 ## Listing team members
 Project team members are coded into the configuration file for the website (`_config.yml` in the main directory).
-Each individual is listed using the following format in the section headed _team:_:
+Each individual is listed using the following format in the section headed _team_:
 ```
   - surname: ""
     firstname: ""